PhantomInsights/mxn-performance/README.md

 [Source](https://en.wikipedia.org/wiki/Portal:Current_events/January_2017)

-In conclusion, the Mexican Peso has depreciated significantly in the last 7 years but it is also important to note that it has gotten stronger against other currencies which means it hasn't devaluated, only depreciated against the top currencies belonging to countries that are perceived as safer to invest in.
+In conclusion, the Mexican Peso has depreciated significantly in the last 7 years but it is also important to note that it has gotten stronger against other currencies which means it only depreciated against the top currencies belonging to countries that are perceived as safer to invest in.